How do I print out your material?

 Piano Teachers Resources is a personal blog written by Susan Paradis.
 This blog is primarily supported by voluntary contributions from readers and does not accept paid advertising.
 A store has been added to allow availability of more complex products and to help support the free material.
 Occasionally a tiny commission is received from an affiliate account link with Amazon.com for the purpose of recommending teaching material that is helpful for teachers.
 These links are not solicited and also help support the blog.

 Reviews and opinions expressed in this blog are personal views and are not compensated or solicited.
 The majority of the music and all of the products recommended are purchased by the blog owner for private studio use.
-However, in a small number of posts, Piano Teachers Resources is given a copy of the music.
+However, in a small number of posts, Piano Teachers Resources is given a copy of the music or app being reviewed.